Pimzino/file-length-lint/README.md

 - Customizable exclude patterns with sensible defaults for binary files and build outputs
 - Real-time scanning of files using multi-threading for better performance
 - Respects .gitignore files (can be disabled) with real-time updates when files change
-- Immediately applies changes to exclusion settings without requiring a reload
+- Immediately applies changes to exclusion settings and .gitignore files without requiring a reload
 - Minimal performance impact with optimized file processing

 ## How It Works